Now accepting new patients — call 212-328-1180

 Safety and expectations

 Craniosacral therapy is generally considered gentle, but it should be used with appropriate medical oversight.
+A few clear ground rules keep it safe and useful.

-• If you have a new injury, concussion symptoms, neurological symptoms, severe headaches, unexplained dizziness, or any medical red flags, get medical evaluation first.
+• If you have a new injury, concussion symptoms, neurological symptoms, severe headaches, unexplained dizziness, or any medical red flags, get a medical evaluation first.

 • CST should not be used to delay diagnosis, replace rehab, or override pain signals.

-• The best use-case is performance support and recovery optimization with clear communication and appropriate medical oversight when needed.
+• The best use-case is performance support and recovery optimization, with clear communication and appropriate medical oversight when needed.

 Gentle does not mean ignore symptoms.
 When in doubt, get medical clearance before adding new recovery inputs.
+Craniosacral therapy complements clinical care — it does not replace it.

 FAQ